๐ŸงฟIntro to Literary Theory

 Structuralism

-• Literature as sign system—texts participate in broader cultural codes that readers unconsciously recognize
+• Literature as sign system means texts participate in broader cultural codes that readers unconsciously recognize.
+A "quest narrative" works because we already know the conventions.

-• Focus on relationships, not content—meaning emerges from differences between elements (hero/villain, nature/culture), not from elements themselves
+• Focus on relationships, not content.
+Meaning emerges from the differences between elements, not from the elements themselves.
+A hero is defined by not being the villain.

 Post-structuralism

-• Meaning is unstable and plural—challenges structuralism's faith in fixed systems, arguing that language always exceeds our attempts to control it
+• Meaning is unstable and plural.
+Language always exceeds our attempts to pin it down, so no single "correct" reading is possible.

-• Context and power shape interpretation—recognizes that who reads, when, and where affects what a text can mean
+• Context and power shape interpretation.
+Who reads, when, and where all affect what a text can mean.

-• Decentering the subject—questions the idea of a unified author or reader who controls meaning
+• Decentering the subject questions the idea of a unified author or reader who controls meaning.
+The "I" who writes or reads is itself constructed by language.

 Deconstruction

-Compare: Structuralism vs. Post-structuralism—structuralism believes we can map stable systems of meaning; post-structuralism argues those systems are always breaking down.
+Compare: Structuralism vs. Post-structuralism: structuralism believes we can map stable systems of meaning; post-structuralism argues those systems are always breaking down.
 Think of it as building the map versus showing why maps always lie.
-Deconstruction is a specific post-structuralist technique, not a synonym for it.
+Deconstruction is a specific post-structuralist technique, not a synonym for post-structuralism as a whole.

 Reader and Psychology Approaches